beamlaksinta/education-chat-app/README.md

 # 🎓 EduChat - Educational Chat Platform
+> ⚠️ **Note:** The working code is in the `main` branch.
+Other branches are for development or testing purposes and may not be fully functional.
+Please use the `main` branch.

 A full-stack educational chat application built with Next.js featuring real-time communication, study groups, and resource sharing.